 Wingspan 7 to 9 mm.

-Widespread and fairly frequent in Britain.
-In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as common.
+A local species, mainly found in the south and south-east of England northwards to the midlands.
+In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as local.

 It appears to be uncommon in Leicestershire and Rutland, where there are few records.
 L&R Moth Group status = D (rare or rarely recorded).